Open Water Course

 Most modern scuba equipment and dive computers can be used with enriched air, but one of our staffed professionals will let you know if your gear meets manufacturer recommendations and local requirements.
 However, scuba tanks must meet oxygen service standards and be dedicated for use with enriched air.
 You’ll practice using oxygen analyzers and special cylinder decals.
 One of our staffed professionals will explain other equipment you may need to enjoy enriched air diving.

-Rescue/Diver Stress and Rescue
+Diver Stress and Rescue Course

 Who should take this course?